-Key Dates and Timelines Important Information Petition In-Lieu Period for Judicial Candidates - Judicial January 4 - candidates may circulate Petition In-Lieu of filing fee to obtain February 10, 2016 signatures that must be submitted to the Elections Office by February 10, 2016.
-Petition In-Lieu Period for Non-Judicial Candidates - January 4 - Candidates may circulate Petition In-Lieu of filing fee to obtain February 25, 2016 signatures that must be submitted to the Elections Office by February 25, 2016.
-February 1 - Declaration of Intention Period for Judicial Candidates - February 10, 2016 Judicial candidates must file a Declaration of Intention and pay a candidate filing fee during this time.
-FPPC Semi-annual Due - Deadline to submit semi-annual February 2, 2016 campaign disclosure statement covering the period of July 1, 2015 - December 31, 2015.
-Declaration of Intention Filing Extension Period for Judicial F-1 11 Candidates - If a judicial incumbent fails to file a Declaration of February 11 - Intention Form by February 10, 2016 for his or her office, there will February 16, 2016 be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
-February 16 - Candidate Filing Period - Normal business hours at San March 11, 2016 Bernardino County Elections Office. , Candidate Filing Extension Period - If an incumbent fails to file March 12 - candidate filing documents by March 11, 2016 for his or her office, March 16, 2016 there will be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
-Public Examination Period - Candidate statements are available March 12 - for public examination at the Elections Office.
-During this period, March 21, 2016 any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
-Random Alphabet Drawing - The Secretary of State will conduct March 17, 2016 a drawing of letters of the alphabet to determine the order in which Water 17, 2010 candidates will appear on the ballot. candidates will appear on the ballot.
-April 11 Write-in Candidate Filing Period - Write-in candidates may pick April 11 - May 24, 2016 up candidate filing documents at the San Bernardino County Wiay 24, 2010 Elections Office.
+Key Dates and Timelines Important Information January 31 FPPC Semi-Annual Due - Deadline to submit semi-annual campaign disclosure statement covering the period of July 1 - December 31, 2016.
+November 14 - December 9 Candidate Filing Period - Normal business hours at San Bernardino County Elections Office.
+December 9 Deadline for Candidates to Withdraw - No candidate shall withdraw after this date.
+December 10 - December 19 Public Examination Period - Candidate statements are available for public examination at the Elections Office.
+During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
+December 15 Random Alphabet Drawing - The Secretary of State will conduct a drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
+January 9 - February 21 Write-in Candidate Filing Period - Write-in candidates may pick up candidate filing documents at the San Bernardino County Elections Office.
+January 26 FPPC 1 st Pre-Election Statement Due - Deadline to submit first pre-election campaign disclosure statement covering the period of January 1 - January 21, 2017.
+February 6 - March 7 Early Voting Period - Early votes may be cast at the Elections Office during regular business hours.
+February 21 Voter Registration Deadline - Deadline to register to be eligible to vote in the March 7, 2017 Wrightwood Community Services District Special Formation Election.
+February 23 FPPC 2 nd Pre-Election Statement Due - Deadline to submit the second pre-election campaign disclosure statement covering the period of January 22 - February 18,

-Key Dates and Timelines Important Information April 28, 2016 FPPC 1 st Pre-election Statement Due - Deadline to submit first semi-annual and pre-election campaign disclosure statement covering the period of January 1 - April 23, 2016.
-May 9 - June 6, 2016 Early Voting Period - Early votes may be cast at the Elections Office and other locations during regular business hours.
-For a list of locations, visit www.sbcountyelections.com.
-May 23, 2016 Voter Registration Deadline - Deadline to register to be eligible to vote in the 2016 Presidential Primary Election.
-May 26, 2016 FPPC 2 nd Pre-election Statement Due - Second pre-election campaign disclosure statement covering the period of April 24 - May 21, 2016 is due.
-June 7, 2016 Election Day - Polling places will be open for poll voters and voters dropping off mail ballots from 7 a.m. to 8 p.m.
+Key Dates and Timelines Important Information March 7 Election Day - Polling places will be open from 7 a.m. to 8 p.m.
 Vote counting at the Elections Office is open for public and candidate viewing.
 At 8:05 p.m. and every two hours on the hour thereafter, Unofficial Results will be released.
-Results may also be viewed at www.sbcountyelections.com.
-July 7, 2016 Official Canvass Deadline - Deadline for the San Bernardino County Elections Office to certify election results.
+Results may also be viewed at www.sbcountyelections.com .
+March 8 - April 6 Official Canvass Deadline - Deadline for the San Bernardino County Elections Office to certify election results.